Montreal provides Hamilton with Senna milestone

-MONTREAL Lewis Hamilton has a British passport, and lives in Monaco, but Montreal felt like home on Saturday as he celebrated his milestone 65th career pole position in Formula One.
+MONTREAL (Reuters) - Lewis Hamilton has a British passport, and lives in Monaco, but Montreal felt like home on Saturday as he celebrated his milestone 65th career pole position in Formula One.

 The achievement, at a circuit that already holds a special place in his heart, matched that of his late childhood hero Ayrton Senna.